-Google Tag Manager is a free software from Google that allows you to install various types of code (tags) to your website.
-Good examples of tags are Google Analytics tracking code, Google Analytics event codes, Adwords conversion script and remarketing tags.
+Google Tag Manager is free software from Google that allows you to install various types of code (tags) to your website.
+Good examples of tags are Google Analytics tracking codes, Google Analytics event codes, Google Ads conversion scripts, and remarketing tags.
 There are many more types of code that can be added to your website using GTM, including custom codes.

-Some people confuse Google Tag Manager with Google Analytics, asking which one should they use.
-Actually, the answer is that they should use both.
-In my other blog post, I explain what are the differences between Google Analytics and Google Tag Manager.
+Some people confuse Google Tag Manager with Google Analytics, asking which one they should use.
+The answer is that they should use both.
+In my other blog post, I explain the differences between Google Analytics and Google Tag Manager.
 So if you’re new to it, definitely check it out.

-Prior to GTM, GA tracking codes had to be hard-coded, usually by a web developer on each individual page.
+Before GTM, GA tracking codes had to be hard-coded, usually by a web developer on each page.
 Having hundreds of events is very difficult when it comes to maintaining/updating them.
 But Google Tag Manager solves this problem because all your tags are stored in one place, your GTM account.

-Imagine Google Tag Manager like a toolbox, where you keep all your tools: a ruler (Google Analytics), a hammer (Google Adwords), etc.
+Imagine Google Tag Manager like a toolbox where you keep all your tools: a ruler (Google Analytics), a hammer (Google Ads), etc.

-Google Tag Manager also lets you test your tags to make sure they are triggered when you load the right page or click a particular button.
-Another great benefit: you can change your tags and the way they work without actually changing the source code of your website (which you may not be able to do because of slow release cycles or busy schedule of developers) – instead you just edit tags in GTM user interface and publish changes with a click of a button.
+Google Tag Manager also lets you test your tags to ensure they are triggered when you load the right page or click a particular button.
+Another great benefit: you can change your tags and the way they work without actually changing the source code of your website (which you may not be able to do because of slow release cycles or the busy schedule of developers) – instead, you just edit tags in GTM user interface and publish changes with a click of a button.

 Google Analytics is not the only tag compatible with Google Tag Manager.
 Other examples include: